Cerceis/nvim/README.md

 - J : Take the next line and merge into current line (SUCK A LINE UP)
 - =G : Auto indent everything below.

+### Folding:
+- zc: Fold on cursor.
+- zo: Open fold on cursor.
+- za: Toggle fold on cursor.
+- zM: Close all.
+- zR: Open all.

 ### Multi line operation:
 - Ctrl+v, I, insert, esc : Insert text on multiple line

 ### Marking :
+0~9, A~Z are gobal marking that exist on the entire project. a~z are local marking that only exist on current buffer.
 - m[a-z] : Set mark to current line.
 - '[a-z] : Jump to mark [a-z].
 - delm! | delm A-Z : Delete all marks.